-Images hidden in Pokémon Go suggest new Pokémon might appear around Halloween
+Images hidden in Pokémon GO suggest new Pokémon might appear around Halloween

 - A badge meant to be unlocked by catching Gen 3 Pokémon

-- Mentions of a Halloween event hidden amongst the list of Pokémon variants, suggesting that there could be at least one variant of an existing Pokémon that’ll only spawn around Halloween.
+- Mentions of a Halloween event hidden amongst the list of Pokémon variants, suggesting that there could be at least one variant of an existing Pokémon that’ll only spawn around Halloween

-- Halloween music, presumably meant to play as part of the above mentioned event
+- Halloween music, presumably meant to play as part of the above-mentioned event

-Aaaand as even further proof, this image has been popping up in the App Store:
+Aaaand… as even further proof, this image has been popping up in the App Store:

-It features Sableye (bottom left) and Duskull (upper right) — both Gen 3 Pokémon, and neither of which are currently in the game.
+It features Sableye (bottom left) and Duskull (upper right) — both Gen 3 Pokémon, neither of which are currently in the game.
 Oh, and there’s a Pikachu in a witch hat (the aforementioned Halloween variant, perhaps?) thrown in for good measure.

 So all the signs are pointing toward Gen 3 launching soon, and quite possibly around (or as part of) a looming Halloween event.
 With that said, remember that we might not see all Gen 3 Pokémon arrive at once.
-When the first Gen 2 Pokémon rolled out, it was but a handful of them at first; when the point of the game is “catching them all”, Niantic knows quite well that they can stagger things to make them last longer.
+When the first Gen 2 Pokémon rolled out, it was but a handful of them at first; when the point of the game is “catching them all,” Niantic knows quite well that they can stagger things to make them last longer.

 0